Brazil official urges Cuiabá to ensure stadium ready for World Cup

-SAO PAULO/BRASILIA Brazil's government on Monday urged officials in the city of Cuiabá to do whatever necessary to get its stadium ready in time for this year's World Cup soccer tournament, following a prosecutors' report that an October fire at the venue caused far more damage than previously disclosed.
+SAO PAULO/BRASILIA Feb 17 Brazil's government on Monday urged officials in Cuiabá to do whatever is necessary to get its stadium ready in time for this year's World Cup soccer tournament, following a prosecutors' report that an October fire at the venue caused far more damage than previously disclosed.

-The state government gave reporters a tour on Monday of the area where the fire hit, and no signs of damage were apparent.

-An independent consultant was also due to visit the Cuiabá stadium on Monday and report his findings back to Brazilian officials and FIFA, soccer's governing body, which has said it was unaware of any structural damage caused by the fire.
+An independent inspector was due to visit the Cuiabá stadium on Monday and report his findings back to FIFA, soccer's governing body, which has said it was unaware of any structural damage caused by the fire.

 Prosecutors have said they will not allow games to be played at the stadium until they are certain it is structurally sound.
 A test match between Brazilian soccer teams is slated for early April, while the first World Cup match to be played in Cuiabá is set for June 13, between Chile and Australia.